Ichikasai/something/README.md

 # A random Project

-i have yet an idea of what I should do
+I have yet an idea of what I should do